elizgarc/elizgarc/README.md

 <b> Hello Tech Devotee  ❤️‍🔥 </b>

-My name is Elizabeth García, a current Front-end and future Full Stack developer.

-🔭 I’m currently working as a Technology PM! ✨💻✨
+🔭 My name is Elizabeth García and I'm currently working as a Technical PM! ✨💻✨

 🌱 Now learning: